lowepowerlab/protocols/natural_transformation.md

 #### Required media

 1. Liquid MM: quarter-strength M63 MM with 2% v/v glycerol as a carbon source
+2. Transformation plates
+    * Option 1.
+CPG plates that **lack glucose** and **lack TZC**.
-2. Solid MM: quarter-strength M63 MM with 2% v/v glycerol as a carbon source. *Importantly, when preparing MM agar, the agar and MM components should be autoclaved separately and mixed before plates are poured.
+    * Option 2.
+Solid MM: quarter-strength M63 MM with 2% v/v glycerol and 10 mM glucose as a carbon source. *Importantly, when preparing MM agar, the agar and MM components should be autoclaved separately and mixed before plates are poured.
 Otherwise the mineral components in MM can react with the agar to yield toxic products*

 #### Inducing competent state

 1. Grow *Ralstonia* strain on CPG (+antibiotics) for 2 d at 28 C.
 1. Inoculate a single, isolated colony into 10 ml of quarter-strength M63 MM with 2% v/v glycerol as a carbon source.
-Grow at 28 C for 2 day with 180 rpm shaking
+Grow at 28 C for 2 day with 180 rpm shaking.
     * Glycerol is a very poor carbon source for *Ralstonia*.
 The nutrient-limiting conditions promotes natural competence.
     * For max competence, culture should be at OD 0.5 to OD 1.0.
-OD 0.8 is ideal.
+OD 0.8 is ideal. *On 2019-11-04, OD was 0.338, 0.557, and 0.634 for 3 biological replicates.*

 #### Natural Transformation